yuanjian-org/app/README.md

 1. Create file `.env.local` in the repository root, and:
    - If you are an active Yuanjian volunteer, copy content from [this Notion page](https://www.notion.so/yuanjian/env-local-fde6a9fbc7854a5da2a08425b6562724) and follow instructions on this page to set undefined variables.
    - Otherwise, copy content from `.env.template` and follow instructions in this file to set undefined variables.
-1. Run command `yarn` to install dependency packages.
+1. Run `yarn` to install dependency packages.
-1. Run command `yarn sync-database` to initialize the database.
+1. Run `yarn sync-database` to initialize the database.
 1. Run `yarn dev` to start local server.
 By default it will listen on [`localhost:3000`](http://localhost:3000).
-1. Visit the local server on your broswer.
-Log in using the email address specified in `ASSIGN_ADMIN_ROLE_ON_SIGN_UP` in your `.env.local`.
-This account will become the first Admin.
+1. Visit this local server from broswer.
+Log in with your email.
+1. Run `yarn gen-test-data` to populate test data.

 ## Frameworks used